Best Indoor Outdoor Thermometers 2026: Tested and Reviewed

 • Setup requires more time and effort

-The C85845 will provide an accurate reading of temperature & humidity level ideal at your home, along with a forecast.
-While the LA Crosse does provide forecasts, the barometric pressure is not displayed on the console.
+The C85845 provides an accurate reading of the temperature & humidity level ideal at your home, along with a forecast.
+While the LA Crosse does provide forecasts, there is no barometric pressure reading on the console.

-When looking at the base unit, you can see that the color screen is easy to read, and the brightness is also adjustable.
+When looking at the console, the color screen is easy to read, and the brightness is also adjustable.
 You can set customizable alarms based on the temperature & humidity readings and quickly view the minimum and maximum readings for the day.

 Pros